-In our May 2020 Railnews Safety Spot, we shared the sort of Covid-19 concerns people were raising with us and what members were doing to take action.
+Here we share the sort of Covid-19 concerns people have been raising with us and what members are doing to take action.

 Virus-related concerns mean more people are contacting CIRAS, but don't lose sight of other health, safety and wellbeing issues too.

 These are difficult and unpredictable times, and the spread of the Covid-19 virus worldwide has brought health, safety and wellbeing into sharp focus.
 More people have contacted CIRAS in March and April than during the same period in the previous three years.